jo-oo/Star-Wars-API/README.md

 An encyclopedia of the Star Wars Galaxy where you can find alla films and characters and get more info about each one of them.
 When looking at a character you should be able to go straight to the films the characters been in and vice versa.
+Pagination required to click through several pages of films and characters.

 #### Requirement